dhananjaybdeore/connectify/README.md

-Connectify - A Real-time Chat Application using MERN Stack
+Connectify - An End-to-End Real-time Chat Application using MERN Stack

 • A responsive, real-time chat application with login/signup features, 1-on-1 and group chat options, and user search functionality.